NIFK16004U Organic and regional Food Systems

-2) Two excursions to organic/origin food enterprises, offering an option to discuss theoretical aspects from the lectures in a real life context.
-We will visit one enterprise within the organic food system and one from the origin (terroir labelled) food system.
+2) Excursions to organic and/or other alternative food enterprises, offering an option to discuss theoretical aspects from the lectures in a real life context.

-3) A problem oriented group project investigating a specific theoretical aspect of alternative food systems.
+3) A problem oriented group project investigating a specific theoretical aspect of an alternative food systems.

 After completing the course the student should be able to:

-- Give an account of the development and present structure of the organic and origin food systems, as well as challenges in a global context with regard to consumer - producer ownership of certification rules/schemes and access to markets.
+- Give an account of the development and present structure of the organic regional and other alternative food systems

 - Demonstrate an understanding of the defining aspects and principles of organic and origin labelled food production, with reference to national, EU and international agencies and rules.

-- Reflect on organic and origin food production systems and their economic and social roles in national, regional and international contexts.
+- Reflect on organic and other alternative food systems and their role in national, regional and international contexts.

 - 7,5 ECTS

 - Type of assessment